thunderclient/thunder-client-support/README.md

 ![env2](https://user-images.githubusercontent.com/8637550/154529631-7b6a4cb0-5538-471d-ab88-4035bacba878.png)

 The following environments can be used in Thunder Client from least precedence to high precedence are listed below.

+1. **OS Environment Variables**: You can use OS System environment variables as global variables using the format `{{variable}}`
-1. **Local Environment**: Use Local Environment to save secrets and transient tokens locally on your computer, useful to exclude `secrets` from git project.
+2. **Local Environment**: Use Local Environment to save secrets and transient tokens locally on your computer, useful to exclude `secrets` from git project.
 This environment is a `global type` and the variables are available to all collections.
 (See above image option 3)

-2. **Global Environment**: Use Global Environment to save variables and share with all the collections.
+3. **Global Environment**: Use Global Environment to save variables and share with all the collections.
 The values will stored in main `thunderEnvironment.json` file.
 (See above image option 2)

-3. **env file**: You can use `.env files` in Thunder Client.
+4. **env file**: You can use `.env files` in Thunder Client.
 To Use .env file follow below steps
    - Create an Environment (using option 1 in img)
    - Open the Environment view, then you will see the option `Link to .env file`
    - Select the .env file and save it, Now you can use the variables in the Requests using `{{variable}}`